ngmigrate/ngmigrate.github.io/_posts/2016-07-06-bootstrapping-in-angular-2.md

 Wait, this won't work just yet!
 The `bootstrap` function expects a Component to be passed as the first argument, so let's import `App` (which we'll create the definition for next) and pass it into `bootstrap`.

-> Note how we use 'platform-browser-dynamic' to target the browser platform
+> Note that how we've used 'platform-browser-dynamic' to target the browser platform

 {% highlight javascript %}
 // main.ts